jisnu-glitch/My_portfolio/README.md

       * **Text:** Replace all placeholder text like `[Your Name]`, `[Your Alias]`, project descriptions, and your origin story with your own content.
       * **Links:** Update the social media links in the contact section and the project links (GitHub/Demo) to point to your profiles and projects.
-      * **Resume:** Add your resume PDF to the project folder and update the link in the "Download Top Secret File" button.

 2.  **`style.css`:**